- Q: What is the application deadline?

-- Explanation of curriculum: texts and resources that have been used in the applicant's school experience.
+- Comprehensive description of home-school curriculum: books and resources that have been used in the applicant's school experience.

 A: There is a chance that an applicant will not be granted Early Decision, but may still be considered within the context of the priority applicant pool.
 We will notify the applicant on January 15 that the admission decision has been deferred and the application will be moved into the priority applicant pool to receive an official decision on March 10.

 A: Day student status: A student may be considered for day status only if the student lives full time with a biological parent on the Island of Hawai‘i and they reside north of Captain Cook or north of Pepeekeo.
 Students who live south of either town must be classified as boarding students.
 HPA does offer 5-day boarding to students in grades 9-12 & PG, based on space availability.
 A student may be considered for 5-day boarding status if the student lives full time with a biological parent anywhere on the Island of Hawai‘i.

 A: The size of the wait pool varies from year to year.
 If we are unable to offer an applicant, who is considered acceptable, a space in his/her given grade, we will offer a space in the admission wait pool.
 The applicant will remain in the wait pool until a space becomes available.
 At that point, all of the applicants for that grade will be considered for the space and one will receive an enrollment offer.
 Otherwise, students will remain in the wait pool until the start of the school year, at which time the wait pool will be dissolved.
 Students seeking admission for the following school year may reengage in the admission process in the fall.
 Reengagement typically requires the family to request additional grade reports and teacher recommendations, as agreed upon with the Admission Office.